 A pioneer in the realms of music and technology, Michel van der Aa is one of today’s most sought-after composers and stage directors.

 Netherlands-born, van der Aa maintains strong roots in his home country including close ties with the Concertgebouw, Amsterdam, and the Holland Festival.
-The Concertgebouw Orchestra announced a long term partnership with van der Aa.
+In 2011, the Concertgebouw Orchestra announced a long-term partnership with van der Aa.
 The new position of ‘House Composer’ led to the creation of several major works including a new violin concerto written for Janine Jansen, which was premiered in autumn 2014 by the Royal Concertgebouw Orchestra.

 Michel van der Aa’s music is published by Boosey & Hawkes.